neurodroid/stimfit/doc/sphinx/howto/runningmean.rst

     import stf

     # load NumPy for numerical analysis
-    import numpy as np
+    import numpy as N

-    def rmean(binwidth, trace=1,channel=-1):
+    def rmean(binwidth, trace=-1,channel=-1):
         """
-        perform a running mean of the current trace in the channel to smooth the trace.
+        Calculates a running mean of a single trace

-        Keyword arguments:
+        Arguments:

         binwidth    -- size of the bin in sampling points (pt).
         Obviously, it should be smaller than the length of the trace.